-5.0 Part 1: Policy SA9 - Chapeltown/High Green Sub-Area
+5.0 Part 1: Policy SA3 Northeast Sub Area

-- 5.1 In the SHMA, Chapeltown is noted as having an under-supply of smaller properties for newly forming households and larger properties to retain families and professionals that out-migrate from Sheffield to find larger homes.
-The lack of new housing in Chapeltown due to a tight Green Belt boundary is exacerbating these issues and further supports the need for Green Belt release in sustainable locations near key transport hubs, such as within 1.2km of train stations. - 5.2 We accept that in order to deliver the required housing numbers in the right location proximity to public transport will be one of the key considerations.
-Chapeltown is located on a key transport corridor, has a train station and is one of three 'Principal Towns' in the Sheffield settlement hierarchy.
-It is, therefore, a sustainable settlement capable of accommodating a larger portion of growth.
-This supports the allocation of the Warren Lane site to meet both housing and employment needs in a sustainable location. - 5.3 This alternative spatial approach would also support the following aims of the plan: - The potential to deliver more affordable housing; - offers opportunities to provide new quality open spaces allowing better access to green infrastructure and associated health benefits - It would provide an opportunity to deliver sites such as at Warren Lane that would provide convenient access to employment areas outside the city centre; - 5.4 It is considered that the only realistic way the Council can hope to increase the delivery of housing is to release suitable unconstrained Green Belt sites.
+- 5.1 Policy SA3 proposes the deliver of approximately 970 new homes which is only 2.7% of the overall housing requirement proposed by the Council for the local plan period.
+This proportion of growth is too low to support this area of the city and so the amount of new housing should be increased. - 5.2 The lack of new housing in this sub area due to a tight Green Belt boundary is exacerbating the issues of delivering family and affordable housing provision to meet the needs identified in the SHMA.
+It further supports the need for Green Belt release in sustainable locations near key transport hubs and corridors.
+This alternative spatial approach would also support the following aims of the plan: - offers opportunities to provide new quality open spaces allowing better access to green infrastructure and associated health benefits. - It would provide an opportunity to deliver sites such as on land south of Whitley Lane, Grenoside that would provide convenient access to employment areas outside the city centre; - 5.3 It is considered that the only realistic way the Council can hope to increase the delivery of the right kind of housing to support the SHMA evidence is to release suitable unconstrained Green Belt sites.
 As such a selected number of well planned urban extension sites around the built up area of Sheffield that relate to the existing hierarchy of settlements that would not unduly harm the purposes of Green Belt would make an important contribution to achieving this objective.
-The Chapeltown Sub Area should be considered as part of this alternative spatial approach.
+The Northeast Sub Area should be considered as part of this alternative spatial approach.